chujiluo/BNPqte/README.md

     1.2. adjust the variable inclusion proportions to mixed-type covariates and add Metropolis importance, according to Luo and Daniels (2020);

-2. `DPMdensity` and `DPMcdensity` for joint density and conditional density estimation using DPMM of multivariate Normals, and the posterior distribution of the DPMM is sampled using blocked Gibbs sampling introduced in Ishwaran (2000) and Ishwaran and James (2001)；
+2. `DPMdensity` and `DPMcdensity` for joint density and conditional density estimation using DPMM of multivariate Normals; the posterior distribution of the DPMM can be sampled using:

+    2.1. the blocked Gibbs sampling introduced in Ishwaran and James (2001) by setting `method = "truncated"`；

+    2.2. the modified Polya Urn sampling scheme (Algorithm 8 with m = 1) introduced in Neal (2000) by setting `method = "neal"`;

 3. `qte` for quantile casual effects estimation; parallel computing for fitting multiple DPMMs is available in `qte` by setting `mc.cores` greater than 1;